 Another great example of National SEO is how eCommerce websites are ranking for their ideal keywords.
 If you want to rank for terms like “running shoes”, “argyle socks” or “red shirt”, as an eCommerce company, you will invest in SEO strategies designed to help you get more online visibility for generic terms like these.
 And that is the definition of National SEO.

-As we saw in this article, On-page, off-page, technical, and local SEO are the main pillars of a robust SEO strategy.
-However, some specialized forms of SEO may be appropriate to consider as well, depending on your specific circumstances.
+On-page, off-page, technical, and local SEO are the main pillars of a robust SEO strategy.
+However, some specialized forms of SEO may be appropriate to consider depending on your specific circumstances.

-Secondly, since YouTube videos are Google products, Google likes to present them on SERPs for Google Searches.
-Depending on the content, Google might even suggest your YouTube video right at the top of the SERP as an organic video result in a special section.
-It’s yet another way to get to the top of a Google SERP without having to buy your way there.
+- YouTube SEO.
+Owned by Google, YouTube results are displayed in search results with increasing frequency.
+Especially for “how to” related content.
+Optimizing YouTube listings can increase traffic significantly.
+YouTube users can find your content more easily.
+YouTube also recommends related videos to keep people watching.
+Optimizing YouTube copy can help you show up as “Recommended Videos.”
+Google might even suggest your YouTube video right at the top of the SERP as an organic video result in a special section.
+YouTube optimization is another way to get to the top of a Google SERP without buying your way there.

-Luckily, most of the efforts tied to ranking for a page (content, backlinks, internal linking) are factors that Google takes into account when ranking your images as well.
+- Image SEO.
+Did you know that approximately 20% of Google searches happen in the Images section of Google search results?
+That is a lot of searches.
+Luckily, most of the efforts tied to ranking a page (content, backlinks, internal linking) are factors Google considers when ranking your images as well.
 But there are also specific tactics tied to improving the visibility of your images.
 That includes the description you provide for an image when adding it to the content management system of your choice, and the field called “Alt Text”.

 Alt text is the text alternative of an image written specifically to help search engines understand what that image represents.
 Making sure you include the keyword you want to rank for in the Alt Text field, alongside an ADA compliant description, is incredibly important to making sure that your image ranks highly in google search results.